 The issue with this view, however, is who should decide what standard all people must live by and how would this average be enforced?
 What should be done with extraordinarily gifted people who simply bob above the waterline of humanity?
 What about those who always seem to struggle economically or socially?

-Another issue is this viewpoint insists that social justice must originate and be enforced from a government or national institution and trickle down into society.
+Another issue is this viewpoint insists that social justice must originate from and be enforced by a government or national institution and trickle down into society.

 On that matter, the Bible takes a rather different view.

 If Government Takes the Back Seat

 In Relevant Magazine, Tim Keller described a crucial difference between types of justness in the Bible, one that many people misunderstand.
 “Rectifying justice is mishpat.
 It means punishing wrongdoers and caring for the victims of unjust treatment.

 “Primary justice, or tzadeqah, is behavior that, if it was prevalent in the world, would render rectifying justice unnecessary, because everyone would be living in right relationship to everyone else.